pactumjs/pactum/docs/consumer-testing.md

 }
 ```

 Pactum allows you to add this interaction to the mock server before running a consumer test case.
-And also it automatically removes all interactions after the execution of test case.
+And also it automatically removes all interactions after the execution of a test case.

 Yoc can add an Pact Interaction by